When Will ITR Filing Start for AY 2026-27?

 | Final ITR acknowledgement | Proof that the return was submitted and later e-verified. |

-If your employer issues Form 16 in June 2026 and your bank TDS appears in Form 26AS after TDS returns are processed, filing after those records are visible is usually cleaner than rushing on the first day.
+If your employer issues Form 16 in June 2026 and your bank's TDS on fixed deposit interest only appears in Form 26AS after the Q4 TDS return is processed, filing after those records are visible is almost always cleaner than filing on the first day the utility opens.
+Rushing saves a few days; the mismatch that results can take weeks to sort out.

-Apply the example in three passes.
-In the first pass, identify the income period and assessment year.
-In the second pass, identify the form and schedule that can legally report the income.
-In the third pass, compare tax deducted, tax paid, and tax payable.
-If all three passes agree, the return is usually ready for final review.
-If one pass fails, pause before filing because that is where notices, refund delays, or defective returns usually begin.
+Work through any filing in three passes.
+First, confirm the income period and assessment year.
+Second, identify which ITR form and which schedule can legally report the income.
+Third, compare TDS deducted, advance tax paid, and tax payable against each other.
+If all three align, the return is ready for final review.
+If any pass fails, stop before submitting, because that gap is where notices, refund delays, and defective returns originate.

-For a salary taxpayer, the equivalent records may be Form 16, monthly payslips, AIS, Form 26AS, bank interest certificate, rent proof, housing loan certificate, and investment proof.
-For an investor, the records may include broker capital gains reports, mutual fund statements, dividend entries, STT details, and AIS securities information.
-For a freelancer or business owner, the records may include invoices, bank statements, Form 16A, GST returns, expense evidence, and books.
-For foreign asset cases, the records may include foreign bank statements, ₹U or ESPP statements, broker reports, foreign tax certificates, exchange-rate support, and Form 67 evidence.
+The records will vary by taxpayer type.
+For a salaried person: Form 16, monthly payslips, AIS, Form 26AS, bank interest certificate, rent proof, housing loan certificate, and investment proofs.
+For an investor: broker capital gains reports, mutual fund statements, dividend entries, STT details, and AIS securities data.
+For a freelancer or business owner: invoices, bank statements, Form 16A, GST returns, expense records, and books.
+For foreign-asset cases: foreign bank statements, ₹U or ESPP statements, broker reports, foreign tax certificates, exchange-rate support, and Form 67.

 Filing checklist